top of page

 Why should I pay a grant writer without a guarantee of funding?
 That seems risky.
 Can I just pay them a percentage once an application gets awarded?

-This is a good question and is a common misconception when seeking to hire a grant writer.
-The Grant Professionals Association is a membership organization that has set ethical standards for the grant-writing industry.
-It is widely understood in this space that grants typically only fund activities after a funder approves an application and agrees to fund a given program's activities.
-Therefore, the contracted professional writing services required to produce that application would be considered a "pre-award activity", meaning the funder could not have consented to funding it.
-Thus, it is considered unethical for grant writers to accept commission-based or award-contingent fees for preparing a grant application.
+The Grant Professionals Association sets ethical standards for the grant writing industry.
+It is widely understood that grants fund activities after an application is approved.
+The professional services required to prepare that application are considered “pre-award activities,” meaning the funder has not agreed to fund them.
+For that reason, it is considered unethical for grant writers to accept commission-based or award-contingent fees.

 03